gvwilson/thirdbit/src/fiction/santas/index.md

 then stopped as the captain put her hand on the hilt of her cutlass and turned around.
-She was taller than Gran-Granna Tumbly and didn't have nearly as many wrinkles on her face,[^wrinkles-face] but she gave off the same feeling of being an irresistible force in search of an immovable object.
+She was taller than Gran-Granna Tumbly and didn't have nearly as many wrinkles on her face,[^wrinkles-face] but she gave the same impression of being an irresistible force temporarily at rest.

 [^wrinkles-face]: Old people don't actually have more wrinkles than young ones: young people's skin just hasn't had enough practice wrinkling to do it all the time.
 By the time you have smiled or frowned as often as someone like Gran-Granna Tumbly, your wrinkles are like a weight lifter's biceps.
 Some cultures regard strongly-defined wrinkles as a sign of virtue, and have specialized gyms where people wiggle their eyebrows or smirk over and over while a personal trainer urges them on.